WeblateOrg/weblate/docs/admin/auth.rst

     their password in Weblate, and authenticate using that.
 Keeping ``'weblate.accounts.auth.WeblateUserBackend'`` is still needed in order to make permissions and facilitate anonymous users.
-It will also allow you to log in using a local admin account, if you have created it (e.g. by using :djadmin:`createadmin`).
+It will also allow you to sign in using a local admin account, if you have created it (e.g. by using :djadmin:`createadmin`).

 Using bind password